Budget Dumpster presents The Fill Logo

 Decks are most commonly built from bottom to top and you should follow the same strategy for removing one.
 Reversing the order of your deck’s initial assembly is typically the easiest way to deconstruct it.
 Nailed together deck boards are easier to rip apart than screwed-on boards, but having the right tools on hand will take care of both.

-Safety Tip: Lock the doors leading out to your deck so no one accidentally walks out as it’s being removed.
+Lock the doors leading out to your deck so no one accidentally walks out as it’s being removed.

 1. Take Down the Handrails

-Once your deck is totally clear, you can begin with removing the rails.
+Once your deck is clear, you can begin removing the rails.
 Work from one end of your deck to the other starting with the top railings, the balusters and the bottom rails.
 Use a crowbar if they are nailed together, or reverse the screws with a drill if they’re screwed together.
 Keep an empty jar handy to drop loose screws and nails in as you work.

 North American Deck and Railing Association logo.